markatots/qMaruPL/README.md

 Find ***"Width(px) of Meas Lavel if 0 then hidden"***, and enter 0.
 Then the measure name (label) column desappeared.
 ![image_tutrial2_6](https://user-images.githubusercontent.com/95951577/147489077-26061814-c6cc-4301-a1ee-f8d8bc3ee4cf.png)

+You change the caption of each measure value's header so that we can recognise the meaning of each col.
 Find ***"Header Text Total 1st"***, and enter "Budget" instead of the default value 'Total'.
 Find ***"Header Text Total 2nd"***, and enter "Actual" instead of the default value 'Total 2ndCol'.
 Find ***"Header Text Total 3rd"***, and enter "Ratio" instead of the default value 'Total 3rdCol'.
 ![image_tutrial2_7](https://user-images.githubusercontent.com/95951577/147489286-c2e536ae-a0d5-4c3b-ba73-047276924a5e.png)

+We can't still recognise the meaning of each row.
+Let's change the Lv-1 group's captions like "Sales" and "Profit".
 Go to ***"Lv-1 Groups"*** property group panel and unfold it.
 Find ***"1.===★rowspan1★"*** field, and enter "1" instead of the default value 99.
 Find ***"Lv1 caption 1st row"***, and enter "Sales" instead of the default value "Lv1 1st".